 Dorset Joint Railway

-This page is part of an attempt to produce a detailed Signal Register for the whole of the former Somerset & Dorset Joint Railway (S&DJR).
+This is an Introduction page to a detailed Signal Register which is being compiled for the whole of the former Somerset & Dorset Joint Railway (S&DJR).
 It is hoped to be able to list basic details of construction and type for as many as possible of the various signals which existed at different times on the S&DJR during the period from about 1900 until closure of most of the line in 1966.
 General information about the different types of S&DJR signals and their construction can be found on a separate page in RailWest.

 The Signal Register entries are listed in the line order of the various signal-boxes and ground-frames, but an alphabetical Index to Locations is provided for quick access.
 (The names of ground-frames are shown in italics to distinguish them from signal-boxes.)
 In most cases any ground-frames listed in the Register controlled level-crossings; the Register does not list any ground-frames which did not control main running signals, nor any level-crossings which did not have signals.

 There are very few relevant details about signal construction in any surviving S&DJR records and therefore most of the information for this Signal Register has been drawn from photographs.
 Railway photography of the S&DJR was quite common, certainly by the 1950s, although it tended to be concentrated on those places more popular with, or easily accessible by, railway enthusiasts.
 However the signals were not usually the main focus of the photographers' attention and therefore often appear only by chance.
 While some signals may feature prominently in many photographs of certain locations, others can be glimpsed only rarely in the distant background and some appear to have escaped the camera altogether.